Battosai42/scpi_devices/README.md

 # scpi_devices
-An SCPI compliant firmware for Relais Boards based on the RP2040 such as the Waveshare Pico-Relay-B
+An SCPI compliant firmware microcontrollers capable of running micropython such as the RP2040 or ESP32

+## Supported Devices
+- Waveshare Pico-Relay-B